 Full of vitamin C, calcium, phosphorus, and dietary fiber, apples are high in nutrition and flavor.
-Not only will your dog very likely enjoy an apple’s sweet (or tart) taste, but they’ll probably like its crunchiness.
+Your dog will very likely enjoy an apple’s sweet (or tart) taste, and as a bonus, they’ll probably like its crunchiness.

 Peeling the apple is up to you.
-However, if your dog has a sensitive stomach, it’s best to peel it in order to remove the extra fiber.
+However, if your dog has a sensitive stomach, consider peeling in order to remove the extra fiber.
 The type of apple you give your dog is also up to you, so you can try changing it up for variety.
-Avoid feeding applesauce because most are high in sugar.
+Avoid feeding applesauce because most kinds you’ll find on store shelves are high in sugar.
 Do, however, buy organic apples whenever possible because the non-organic varieties are known for higher levels of pesticide residue.

 Can dogs eat bananas?

 Most households likely have a cluster of bananas somewhere in the kitchen ready for family members to snack on.
 High in potassium, magnesium, vitamins B6 and C, and dietary fiber, bananas can provide all members of the family—including dogs—with a healthy boost.
 However, bananas are also high in sugar and starch, so feed in moderation.
 While the banana peel isn’t technically toxic to dogs, don’t let your dog eat the peel because ingesting it may lead to vomiting or even intestinal blockage.